Linen-dev/linen.dev/README.md

 - **Github integration**: Most open source communities use github issues to manage their tickets.
 We want to let you tag a conversation with a github issue and it will auto post a message when the ticket is closed or has an update.
 - **Improved search**: Currently search is done via full text search with postgres.
 There are a lot more improvements to be made here we are considering hosting a separate search service
-- **Self deployment flow and documentation**: Linen isn't self ready to be self deployed yet.
-There are a ton of code that is coupled with the cloud edition also the deployment instructions are missing.
 - **Desktop/Mobile client**: We want to support a desktop and mobile client for Linen so you can get push notifications for when there are urgent things.
 - **Botting**: We want to support botting and automation where you can build and add your custom bots
 - **Private Channels**: Channels that are invite only within the community